 This is the BEST TIME to start a fitness challenge.
 Get your copy now!

 - Meal prep.
 Said friends in meetings all day are grabbing snacks because there’s no time to make lunch in between meetings (I’m a pro at this).
-Prepare meals for the week at the weekend or a day in the week and hey presto, you can grab a meal on the go
+Prepare meals for the week at the weekend or a day in the week and hey presto, you can grab a meal on the go or assemble one quickly.

 - Collaborate or call colleagues and friends – quarantine is isolation.
 Have video calls with friends, set up water-cooler chats with colleagues.
 Tea time even!
 Reach out and speak with people, check in on people during this time.
 You could be bringing someone much needed cheer.